 - Add the cabbage and cook until wilted.
 This should take about 2 minutes.600 g Chinese cabbage

 - Chuck the noodles and the tofu in.
-Mix everything together and add the remaining kecap manis sesame oil and soy sauce.350 g tofu, 3 tbsp kecap manis, 3 tbsp soy sauce, 200 g wheat noodles, 1 tsp sesame oil
+Mix everything together and add the remaining kecap manis sesame oil and soy sauce.350 g tofu, 3 tablespoon kecap manis, 3 tablespoon soy sauce, 200 g wheat noodles, 1 teaspoon sesame oil

 - Lastly, add the beansprouts, stir fry for one minute.
 They shouldn’t wilt, they should still be crunchy when served.200 g beansprouts